klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 itself, though we still store copies of it in the installation directory, subdirectory `config`, which may be useful to experiment with changes and overwrite the versions in the container.

+-   We inject the file `/.singularity.d/env/99-z-ccpe-init` which we use to define additional environment variables in the container that can then be used to execute commands.

+    Currently used so that `eval $INITCCPE` does a full (re)initialization of Lmod so that it functions in the same way as on LUMI.

 -   Lmod cache strategy: User cache stored in a separate directory, `~/.cache/lmod/ccpe-%(version)s-%(versionsuffix)s`, by editing